Alimuzzaman-Moon/saucedemo-playwright/README.md

 - Verify the product name in the cart
 - Log out

-Why this is student-friendly
-- Lots of comments and console logs so you can follow the test steps.
-- The test runs with a visible browser and deliberate pauses so you can watch each action.

 Quick start (Windows PowerShell)

 1. Install dependencies and Playwright browsers: